 3.5 Logical Database Requirements

-There are three data entities involved with the application and the user account database: Calendar Assignments, Calendar Events, and Users.
+There are three primary data entities involved with the application and the user account database: Calendar Assignments, Calendar Events, and Users.
 These entities and the information associated with them will be stored in their respective relational tables on the web server.
 The following is a brief classification of each of these entities and their attributes: